Versiti - Yan-Qing Ma, PhD | Versiti Blood Research Institute

 • 414-937-3881

-• The integrin family receptors deliver bidirectional signaling (inside-out and outside-in) across plasma membrane, by which they modulate cell adhesion, migration, proliferation, differentiation, and apoptosis.
+• The integrin family receptors deliver bidirectional signaling (inside-out and outside-in) across cell plasma membrane, by which they modulate cell adhesion, migration, proliferation, differentiation, and apoptosis.
 Integrin signaling comprises a series of molecular events within cells that steer integrins to bridge the crosstalk between the extracellular milieu and the cytoplasmic signaling cascades.
-Integrin activation and activity are tightly modulated by integrin cytoplasmic tail binding proteins (ICBPs).
+Integrin activation is tightly modulated by integrin cytoplasmic tail binding proteins (ICBPs).
 The dialogue between integrins and the ICBPs defines the integrin activation states and functional activities.
-Malfunction of integrin signaling often leads to integrin-associated pathological alterations, such as inflammatory defect and bleeding disorder.
-The long-term goal of our research is to understand the detailed molecular regulations of integrin signaling and explore novel therapeutic opportunities for preventing and treating integrin-associated diseases.
+Dysfunction of integrin signaling often leads to integrin-associated pathological alterations, such as inflammatory defects and bleeding disorders.
+The long-term goal of research in our laboratory is to understand the detailed molecular regulations of integrin signaling and explore novel and safer therapeutic opportunities for preventing and treating integrin-associated diseases, such as inflammation and thrombosis.

 The ongoing research in our laboratory focuses on an important signaling adaptor molecule - Kindlin-3, which is one of the key ICBPs expressed in cells of hematopoietic origin.
 Kindlin-3 plays an essential role in supporting integrin signaling in blood cells.
-Deficiency of kindlin-3 causes type-III leukocyte adhesion deficiency (LAD-III) in human patients, marked with severe bleeding disorder and recurrent infections.
-Specifically, we investigate the mechanistical role of Kindlin-3 in platelets and myeloid cells in immunothrombosis under different pathological conditions, such as deep vein thrombosis and sepsis.
+Deficiency of kindlin-3 causes type-III leukocyte adhesion deficiency in humans, marked with a severe bleeding disorder and recurrent infections.
+Specifically, we investigate the novel role of Kindlin-3 in platelets and myeloid cells in modulating immunothrombosis under different pathological conditions, including deep vein thrombosis and sepsis.
 The experimental approaches employed in our laboratory range from biochemical analysis, molecular biology, cellular mechanism, to small animal models.
-Our study may facilitate the development of more specific strategies for treating immunothrombotic complications in a whole host of diseases, including widespread COVID-19.
+Our study may facilitate development of more specific and safer strategies for treating immunothrombotic complications in a whole host of diseases.

 Ma, YanQing.
 Research Fig. 02-18-22